F. Scott Fitzgerald

-The author F. Scott Fitzgerald is famous for writing The Great Gatsby, which was turned into a movie in 2013.
-Did you know he was also the author of The Curious Case of Benjamin Button, which inspired the movie of the same name?
+F. Scott Fitzgerald is famous for writing The Great Gatsby, which was turned into a movie most recently in 2013 and is now in the public domain.
+He was also the author of The Curious Case of Benjamin Button, which inspired the movie of the same name.

 Francis Scott Key Fitzgerald was born in St. Paul, Minnesota, in 1894.
 If that name sounds slightly familiar, it’s because he was named for his famous second cousin, Francis Scott Key, who wrote The Star Spangled Banner, the US national anthem, performed at baseball games and other public events.

 One weekend a year, the James J. Hill House offers a walking tour of the Summit Avenue neighborhood where Fitzgerald grew up.
-Chances are, you won’t be in town while the tour is offered, but don’t worry, the St. Paul Central Library has put together a self-guided walking tour brochure (F. Scott Fitzgerald in St. Paul Homes and Haunts) which you can use year-round.
-The brochures are available on the 3rd floor near the F. Scott Fitzgerald Reading Alcove which has all of Fitzgerald’s works and books about him.
+If you won’t be in town while the tour is offered, don’t worry because the St. Paul Central Library has put together a self-guided walking tour brochure (F. Scott Fitzgerald in St. Paul Homes and Haunts) which you can use year-round.
+The brochures are available on the 3rd floor near the F. Scott Fitzgerald Reading Alcove, which has all of Fitzgerald’s works and books about him.
 There are also some great pictures with information about Fitzgerald and his life and work.
 One of the displays describes Fitzgerald’s wife, Zelda, as “the first flapper.”

 The square outside the front of the Central Library, Rice Park, is an enjoyable place to walk around or relax and take a break after visiting the library.
 There is a sculpture there which honors F. Scott Fitzgerald and a large fountain.
 The February day I visited, it was so cold that the fountain water had frozen into blocks of ice!
 It was still beautiful to walk around and see white lights sparkle in the trees.

 If you are able, try to see a show at the Fitzgerald Theater.
 This historic theater was renamed for F. Scott Fitzgerald in 1994.
 The person most responsible for this name change was Garrison Keillor, another best-selling author from Minnesota.
-Some time ago, Keillor shared these thoughts about why F. Scott Fitzgerald is so important to him.
+Keillor shared these thoughts about why F. Scott Fitzgerald was important to him.

-F. Scott Fitzgerald’s many landmarks in St. Paul are all featured in Part One of our Minnesota Trail!
+F. Scott Fitzgerald’s many landmarks in St. Paul are all featured in Part One of our Minnesota Author Adventures Trail.

 Rebecca Blake Beech